CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/2a-Monitoring-using-Azure-Monitor-for-AVD.md

 Azure Virtual Desktop uses Azure Monitor for monitoring and alerts like many other Azure services.
 This lets admins identify issues through a single interface.
 The service creates activity logs for both user and administrative actions.

-## Exercise 1: Create Log Analytics
+## Exercise 1: Create Log Analytics workspace
+**Note: Skip this exercise if already completed as part of pre-requisites section.**
 1. On the Azure portal, click on **Create a resource** given under *Azure services*.

    ![ws name.](media/wiw.png)